Cov-ComSec/Cov-ComSec.github.io/content/posts/contributing.md

 ---

-If you are a member of ComSec, we would love you to contribute to our site; and as a reward we will display your name as the articles author.
+If you are a member of ComSec, we would love you to contribute to our site; and as a reward we will display your name as the article's author.

 The types of articles we would like is anything hacking related; this could be from discussing a topic to a walk through to a CTF challenge.